• Skip to primary navigation

 Instructions

-• Raise heat to medium-high and add the marinated meat.
-Fry till brown, about 5 minutes.
+• Increase heat to medium-high, and add the beef with the yogurt marinade.
+Fry until evenly brown, about 5 minutes.

 Keyword beef, gluten free